SIRENS OF SILENCE

 To help familiarize and expose individuals with ASD to first responders, the Los Angeles County Fire Department’s (LACoFD) Sirens of Silence program will work with local organizations, so children with ASD and their parents/caregivers can meet firefighters and lifeguards and see/touch the equipment and apparatus in a quiet, less stimulating setting.

-The Sirens of Silence program consists of three components:
+Supported by the LA County Fire Foundation, the Sirens of Silence program consists of three components:

 1) education and awareness for the Department’s first responders through a mandatory training module as well as access to visual aids and informational materials (available below) with advice and practical tips on how to approach, respond, and communicate